Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 WordPress: Admin dashboard + page builders

 Winner: Webflow for designers and non-technical founders.
-WordPress if you have a dev team.
+WordPress if you have dev teams ready to handle complexity.

 Quick price comparison